reconhub/earlyR/README.md

 ![plot of chunk incidence2](figure/incidence2-1.png)

-It is **very important** to make sure that the last days without cases are included here.
+It is **very important to make sure that the last days without cases are included here**.
 Omitting this information would lead to an over-estimation of the reproduction number (*R*).